 Some spoons take about an hour, while others can take up to 80-hours.
 It's all in the details and style requested to make.
 I average about 1-hour per utensil from start to finish.
 This time DOES NOT include gathering the wood from suppliers, cutting, sizing, or making the wood into blanks; or the time it takes to package the order or bring to the Post Office.

 DO YOU USE GLUE or laminated wood IN YOUR UTENSILS?

 NO, The wood I use to make my utensils is solid hard wood NOT laminated wood.
 I only use Titebond III glue to hold the inlay accents in the handles.
 This glue is rated for direct food contact, however, the glue is inside the inlay pocket and most likely will NOT come in contact with any food.
 Tibebond III is frequently used by woodworkers in the glue up of cutting boards.
-Feel free to order utensils without any inlay handle accents if this is a concern.
+You may order my utensils without without any inlay.

 IS THE WOOD TREATED WITH CHEMICALS BEFORE OR AFTER IT IS MADE?

 No, the wood is not treated with any chemicals, sanding sealers, or wood stabilizers before or after making the utensil.
 Generally, most wood varnishes are not FDA approved for food contact, with a few exceptions.
 I like to keep my utensil food-safe and 100% natural as possible.
 If I added sealers or other "chemicals" on the wood it would make the utensil unsafe to cook with or use in the kitchen.
 I give my customers the option to have their utensil pre-seasoned with a blend of food-safe salad bowl walnut oil and pure beeswax or not having any pre-seasoning at all.

 IS THIS YOUR FULL-TIME JOB OR JUST A HOBBY?